-Other key areas the Council is involved in are as a consultee to Aylesbury Vale District Council planning applications and acting as a community voice to Aylesbury Vale District Council and Buckinghamshire County Councils.
-Waddesdon Parish Councillors also sit on the committees of the Almshouses, along with various Trusts and the Cricket Club.
+Other key areas the Council is involved in are as a consultee to planning applications and acting as a community voice to the Unitary Council.
+Waddesdon Parish Councillors also sit on the committees of the Almshouses, along with various Beck & Fetto Trust and the William Turner Charity.

-Full Council Meetings take place at 8:00 pm on the third Wednesday of each month in the Children’s Centre, Frederick Street and are open to the public.
+Full Council Meetings take place at 8:00 pm on the third Wednesday of each month in the Community Centre, Frederick Street and are open to the public.
 Full Council meetings usually last around 2 hours and can include reports from external bodies such as the Police.

 A monthly summary of expenditure is presented at all Full Council Meetings; and both annual external and internal audits are carried out.

 The Parish Council is a corporate body charged with the provision of the first tier of local government activities.
 Legally it is made up of three parts:

 To ensure that the Parish Council runs smoothly it is essential that each party understands the roles and responsibilities of the others.

 THE COUNCIL IS A CORPORATE BODY